chewblacka/zsh/.github/README.md

 ```Sh
 ./zsh/.github/install.sh
 ```
-The install script
+The install script will
-- sets `~/.zshenv` to point to the zsh directory
+- set `~/.zshenv` to point to the zsh directory
-- installs the zsh pllugin-manager [antidote](https://getantidote.github.io/)
+- install the zsh pllugin-manager [antidote](https://getantidote.github.io/)
 which then installs the zsh plugins including [romkatv's powerlevel10k](https://github.com/romkatv/powerlevel10k) zsh theme.
 On first run p10k will go through it's setup script allowing you to customize the look & feel of zsh.